mekas/mb1313600022/1313617030/README.md

 Target segment of this application is for people who want to make drink but they don't know or forget recipe, ingredients and instructions how to make it.

 ## Features
-- Drink Categories, page to show drink categories
+- **Drink Categories**, page to show drink categories
-- List Drink, on this page user will see display various drinks based on the selected category
+- **List Drink**, on this page user will see display various drinks based on the selected category
-- Drink Recipe, page to show recipes, ingredients, and how to make drink that user selected
+- **Drink Recipe**, page to show recipes, ingredients, and how to make drink that user selected

 ## Initial Wireframe
 https://wireframe.cc/pro/pp/d9b3df998453479